mranjit14/Fake-News-Detection/README.md

-# Fake-News-Detection using Pattern Recongnition
+# Fake-News-Detection using Pattern Recognition

 A Machine Learning-based application that classifies news articles as **Real** or **Fake** by analyzing textual content.
 The project leverages Natural Language Processing (NLP) techniques and supervised machine learning algorithms to identify misinformation and improve news credibility assessment.